michelleckelly/mimsy/cran-comments.md

     Group Type

-Global variables "Type" and "Group" are defined in the specially formatted CSV input file that the user must upload.
-A detailed description of this formatting is included in /vignettes/mimsy.Rmd
+Global variables "Type" and "Group" are defined in the specially formatted CSV input file that the user must upload (as specific column names).
+A detailed description of this required formatting is included in /vignettes/mimsy.Rmd

+## Downstream dependencies
+There are currently no downstream dependencies for this package.